Ray Lucas: Early life

 Lucas was born while his father, Tom, was serving in Vietnam.
+He played prep football at Harrison High School.

 Professional career

 Early career

 Lucas spent most of his career in the NFL in a backup role.
 During the 1999 NFL season, after quarterback Vinny Testaverde was injured in the first game of the season, Rick Mirer took the helm, winning four of ten games.
 Lucas took over afterward and lost his first two starts but won his next four games to give the Jets an 8-8 record for the season.

 Lucas was a favorite player of Bill Parcells during Parcells' time in New England and with the Jets, and was one of the players Parcells eventually brought over from the Patriots to the Jets.
 Parcells introduced Lucas in 1997 by putting him in at quarterback with second string QB Neil O'Donnell lined up at wide receiver.
 Lucas set up in a shotgun formation and ran the ball himself for 15 yards, befuddling the Vikings defense in a play that eventually led to a Jets victory.
 He attempted his first NFL pass in Week 17 of 1997 against the Detroit Lions.
 Lucas went 3 of 3 for 28 yards before throwing an interception.
 He was also called for a personal foul when making the tackle on the interception return.
 Lucas started in the Jets' 1999 preseason opener against the Green Bay Packers, and Parcells had him in the running for the starting and second-string quarterback role during that season.
 After starting QB Vinny Testaverde was injured in the first game of the season, Lucas started several games.